eclipsesource/tabris-js/doc/layout.md

 Defines the width of the widget.
 Accepted values:

-- *width*: the width of the widget in pixels
+- *width*: the width of the widget in device independent pixel

 ### height
 Defines the height of the widget.
 Accepted values:

-- *height*: the height of the widget in pixels
+- *height*: the height of the widget in device independent pixel

 ## Layout calculation